vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

-pounded grains to make a cake,1 Bomayaga, 1016-1016; second iqa 1030; Naristha homas, 1081-1082; / consists only of drops of ajya, nigada after 8&midhent verges re- 1078; spreading the antelopo skin poated by hotf, 1049-1050; airvāpa to the west of the utkara on which (taking out four handfuls of grains are to be pounded, 1026 grains ), 1023 ; one who has not 1027; Saktavaks ropeated by hot, threo pravara sages is not eligible 1073-1074; suunnons to havipkit for darśapūrnamāl& according to differed according to varna of Jaimini, 1055n; offering of water sacrificor, 1027; tbird purodada 1180d for scouring volgels to Ekata, offered to Indra Vaindha in full Dvita and Trita, 1034; offering to inoon ipṭi uccording to some, 1085; Agni Svietakrt after purodadas, upārnsuy&ja, after the first puro 1063-1064; patpisanyājas, 1076.
+pounded grains to make a cake,1 Bomayaga, 1016-1016; second iqa 1030; Naristha homas, 1081-1082; / consists only of drops of ajya, nigada after 8&midhent verges re- 1078; spreading the antelopo skin poated by hotf, 1049-1050; airvāpa to the west of the utkara on which (taking out four handfuls of grains are to be pounded, 1026 grains ), 1023 ; one who has not 1027; Saktavaks ropeated by hot, threo pravara sages is not eligible 1073-1074; suunnons to havipkit for darśapūrnamāl& according to differed according to varṇa of Jaimini, 1055n; offering of water sacrificor, 1027; tbird purodada 1180d for scouring volgels to Ekata, offered to Indra Vaindha in full Dvita and Trita, 1034; offering to inoon ipṭi uccording to some, 1085; Agni Svietakrt after purodadas, upārnsuy&ja, after the first puro 1063-1064; patpisanyājas, 1076.
 I dāda, 1062; Veda (bunch of dar 1077; patoisampabana, 1010-1041; bhas so called) how cut and for pātras (utensils) required in, what purposo, 1014-1015; vodi, 10159, 1020; pātrāsādada, 1020; construction of, to west of alava Pinda pitļyajña performed only in niya, 1034-1038; Vipnukramas, darāeṣti, 1015, 1085-1090; plenty (four), 1083; yajamāna repeats of rice cooked is dakṣiṇā for the Atimokpa mantras towards the priests, 1069; portion cut off for ond of the frite, 1084, offering from onko &c) is as much Das, S. K., 921n.
 48 front joint of thumb, 1061; Dāse (866 under dasyu), antago pranit. waters, carrying forward nism of, to Aryas, 26; distinguish of, in, 1021-1022; prastara (first

 ed from Aryan foes or other handful of kusa grass that is cut), Aryas, 27; same as dneyu in 1013; prastara is thrown into fire, Rgveda, 26; vanquished by Aryas 1072-1074; pravara-mantra repeat- and became sūdras, 33. ed by botṛ, 1050; prayāja offer- Dada, a Asherman, 83. ings in, are five, 1056-1057; puro- Dasahotī mantras, 993, 1024a, 1168. data, preparation of and giving it Dasakuināracarita, 806. shape of tortoise, 1032; purodāsas, Dasa peya; brāhmaṇa, for drinking offoring of two, 1061-1063; re- some in, had to trace ten gonora mnants of purodāsa are divided tions of learned ancestors on both into four and eaten by priesta, sides, 252, 1220 ; proceduro of, 1068-1069; rites performod on 1220-21. upavasatha day where the ipṭi ex- | Dannemis, ten orders of saṁnyasins, tends over two days, 1010; dakha-1 9480. barana rite to be performed if the Dasyu (800 under dasa), differed sacrificer has already porformed from Arya in colour and cult, 26; som& sacrifice, 1011-1012; Sami- characteristics of the tribo of, 26; dhoại verdes in d. repeatod by identified with aguras in some hotr 1048-1049; Samiętayajus cases, 26. bomas, 1082; Samsthajapa, 1080; Dattakamimama, 186a.
 Saiyuvaka formula recited by Dattatreya; as avatóra of Vippu in hotr, 1075; Sannayya offered in the Bhagavata-purāṇa, 721; de. darsepti by one who has performed voteos of, offored bim wide and somayaga, 1012; Sarvaprāyasoitta meat, 726; referred to as parama muntras, 1080a; Sayam-doba for harga in Jabalops nigad, 720; wor sacrifioer who bus once performed xbip of, popular in the Decoan, 726.